CGNS/cgns.github.io/CGNS-ReST-site/source/current/download.rst

   **Background** [`1 <https://cgnsorg.atlassian.net/wiki/spaces/CGNS/pages/220463122/Resolve+issue+with+release+s+3.4.0+version+compatibility+the+4.0.0+release+and+forward+compatibility.>`_]: The CGNS versions are currently numbered as follows: "Version x.y, Revision z", or "Version x.y-z".The first number represents the "major" version number. **Within this number, the library maintains forward compatibility**.

-  **Issue**: With the introduction of CPEX 0041 "NGON modification proposal", CGNS 3.4.0 broke the convention of maintaining forward compatibility with-in the major versioning of CGNS.
+  **Issue**: With the introduction of CPEX 0041 "NGON modification proposal", CGNS 3.4.0 broke the convention of maintaining forward compatibility within the major versioning of CGNS.

-  Version 4.0.0 was released with CPEX 0041 implemented, (essentially this is CGNS 3.4.0 released as version 4.0.0).
+  Version 4.0.0 was released with CPEX 0041 implemented (essentially, this is CGNS 3.4.0 released as version 4.0.0).

 * :`CGNS Version 3.4.1 (patch) <https://github.com/CGNS/CGNS/releases/tag/v3.4.2>`_: